Jenelle Evans Compared To ‘RHOA’ Star: Is ‘Teen Mom’ Star Judged Harshly Over Third Baby?

-Jenelle Evans is currently pregnant with her third child and fans on Teen Mom will soon see her find out that she’s pregnant with her daughter.
+Jenelle Evans is currently pregnant with her third child, and fans on Teen Mom will soon see her find out that she’s pregnant with her daughter.
 Evans has been with David Eason for a while, but no one really expected her to get pregnant with a third baby.
 While Jenelle had Jace when she was just a teenager, she got pregnant with Nathan Griffith and the two had a son, Kaiser.
-She’s currently battling for custody on both cases, as she can’t seem to find an agreement that works with both Nathan and her own mother, who has custody of Jace.
+She’s currently battling for custody on both cases, as she can’t seem to find an agreement that works for both Nathan and her own mother, who has custody of Jace.

 According to a new tweet, Jenelle Evans is now being told that people are being way too critical of her considering there are other women out there who have several children with several men.
 And one of those ladies is actually on a reality show, but she doesn’t get the same kind of criticism like Jenelle.
 The interesting thing is that Jenelle Evans didn’t even know about this other woman, so she was happy when one of her followers brought this example to her attention.